straw-hat-team/adr/src/adrs/5177934677/README.md

   equivalent open-ended JSON value maps as the platform contract.
 Typed domain data belongs in first-class fields or separately governed schemas.
 - Both fields are optional.
 Absence and an empty map are equivalent.
+- Caller-attached opaque metadata `MUST` live in these two fields.
+Records `MUST NOT` grow parallel ad-hoc fields for the same purpose.
 - This specification defines no size or count limits.
 Systems `MAY` impose documented limits, and propagating consumers `MAY` filter entries to stay within them.